Skip to content

 For many years I have been uncovering the mysteries of people’s past and uncovering the stories of their life.
 It all began when my dad and I looked into our own family history; after just a few hours I was hooked and perhaps a year later I decided to start my own business.
-It has been my favourite career choice to date, and I can’t imagine now doing anything else.
-In May 2015, after almost 8 years running my Professional Genealogical business, I decided to earn some “genealogical” academic credentials and have begun studies with the National Institute for Genealogical Studies at the University of Toronto in Canada.
+It has been such a rewarding career, and I can’t imagine now doing anything else.
+In May 2015 I decided to earn some “genealogical” academic credentials and began studies with the National Institute for Genealogical Studies at the University of Toronto in Canada.
 I completed 2 years of study in April 2017, graduating with a Distinction in all 3 fields – Australian Records, English Records & Methodology.
 It proved to me the scale of this industry and how many resources are truly at our hands if we have the knowledge behind us.
 I plan to continue my professional development with the University for many years to come – and began again in 2018 when I enrolled to complete the Irish Records Certificate.

 In 2015 I founded Bygone Days Genealogy, a Genealogical Research Service with a vision to raise awareness in the community about the importance of our ancestors and keeping their memories alive through photos, oral histories, and penned memoirs.
 We have a strong interest in meeting with local organisations to share our love of all things genealogy and to teach others what it’s all about.
 In the future we would love to do an Oral History project in our local community, recording the voices and memories of the many older generation residents to preserve their emotions, stories and passions…and in doing so, leave their legacy not only for living relatives but for anyone in future generations of this nation.
 Another proposed project is the research of individuals buried in some of our surrounding historical cemeteries, such as Teviotville Cemetery near Boonah (now called Coulson); we would really love to research some of the older residents from these areas who have gone before us, and tell their forgotten stories.
 If you would like to contribute in any way to this project, or would like to share your own history please contact us.